The Kennedy Scholarship with 7News

 How to Apply

 Before applying, please click here to review the full Selection Criteria and Terms & Conditions.
 Your application will be assessed based on these guidelines.
+Read the FAQ’s here to answer some questions that you might already have.

 Once ready, follow the prompts to submit your entry through this online platform.
 You can save your progress and return to complete the form at any time.